Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Respecting the U(1) symmetry: Realizable unitaries using Hamiltonians and

 \subsection{The special case of two and three qubits}

+In the special cases of $n=2$ and $n=3$ qubits, $j$ takes only two values: $j=0, 1$ for $n=2$, and $j=\sfrac{1}{2},\,\sfrac{3}{2}$ for $n=3$.
+It follows that in both cases, \cref{eq:const0_main} does not impose any restrictions on the allowed phases $\phi_{j,-j}$; that is, they can take arbitrary values.
+Since, according to \cref{thm:general_k_ancilla}, these are the only restrictions on realizable PI, U(1)-invariant unitaries, we conclude that for $n=2$ and $n=3$, \textit{all} such unitaries are realizable in this way.

-Applying the aforementioned characterization of $\mathcal{V}_z$ in Theorem \ref{thm:full_characterization}, we characterize the set of $n$-qubit PI U(1)-invariant unitaries that are realizable using the TC interaction and a global $z$ field (see Lemma \ref{lem:Jz_conserving}).
-In particular, this lemma implies that in the case of $n=2$ and $n=3$ qubits, all PI, U(1)-invariant unitaries are realizable up to a possible global phase.
-Indeed, in the case of $n=2$, we find explicit circuits and synthesis techniques for realizing arbitrary two-qubit gates that respect both permutational and U(1) symmetry.
-From these circuits, we can determine the maximum required interaction time $\tau$ during which the qubits interact with the oscillator via the TC Hamiltonian -- that is, the total time the TC Hamiltonian needs to be active.
-This can be quantified by $\tau := \int_0^T |c(t)| dt$, where $c(t)$ is the coefficient of $H_{\text{TC}}$ in the Hamiltonian $H(t)$ in \cref{eq:totH}, and $T$ is the total duration for implementing the desired unitary.
-(In particular, $\tau$ will be the actual total time that $\HTC$ interaction is on, assuming $c(t)$ takes one of the three values 0 and $\pm 1$.)
+Indeed, in the case of $n=2$, we find explicit circuits and synthesis techniques for realizing arbitrary two-qubit gates that respect both U(1) and permutational symmetries.
+From these circuits, we can determine the maximum required interaction time $\tau$ for which the qubits must interact with the oscillator via $\HTC$ -- that is, the total time the TC interaction must be active.
+This can be quantified by $\tau := \int_0^T |f(t)| dt$, where $f(t)$ is the coefficient of $H_{\text{TC}}$ in Hamiltonian $H_z(t)$ in \cref{eq:totHz}, and $T$ is the total duration for implementing the desired unitary.
+In particular, $\tau$ will be the actual total time that the TC interaction is turned on, assuming $f(t)$ takes one of the three values $0$, $1,$ or $-1$. \begin{theorem}[Two-qubit and three-qubit gates] Any PI, $J_z$-conserving unitary acting on $n=2$ or $n=3$ qubits can be realized exactly, up to a global phase, using $\HTC$ and $J_z$, with the bosonic mode initialized in and returned to an arbitrary eigenstate of $a^\dag a$.
+Furthermore, when the bosonic mode is initialized in the vacuum, any such two-qubit unitary can be realized with total interaction time bounded by